What you’ll learn

-Life happens.
-Maybe you took a drink without thinking or didn’t realize the cocktail your friend handed you contained alcohol.
-If you’re taking Suboxone and accidentally mix it with alcohol, it’s completely normal to feel worried.
+Picture it: You’re at a gathering and didn’t realize the drink your friend handed you contained alcohol.
+If you’re taking Suboxone® as part of your Medication-Assisted Treatment program and accidentally mix it with alcohol, it’s completely normal to feel worried.

 If you realize you’ve accidentally consumed alcohol while taking Suboxone, here’s what to do: